-Each of the TriCarb 2910 LSC includes a 740 kBq Ba-133 sealed source; this activity falls below the exemption quantity of 1,000 kBq for this nuclear substance, as defined in the Nuclear Substances and Radiation Devices Regulations.
+Each of the TriCarb 2910 LSC includes a Ba-133 sealed source having an initial activity of 740 kBq.
+This activity falls below the exemption quantity of 1,000 kBq for this nuclear substance, as defined in the Nuclear Substances and Radiation Devices Regulations.